timothyLeeXQ/smogon_datavis_project/README.md

 **To do:**
 1. Adapt Usage statistics dashboard to provide more specific access to monotype data
-2. Add VGC 2020 to Formats list.
-3. Add Action Button (and Tabbed view?) to moveset tab.
+2. Add Action Button (and Tabbed view?) to moveset tab.

 **Stretch Goals:**
 1. Provide network visualisation and statistics based on checks/counters data

+**Updates**
+1. Added VGC 2020 to Format List

 ## Links
 * [Smogon Stats](https://www.smogon.com/stats/)